Bryce052/DATA-71200/README.md

-This repository (final portfolio) is for DATA 71200: Advanced Data Analysis at the City University of New york (CUNY) Graduate center.
+This Github repository is for DATA 71200: Advanced Data Analysis at the City University of New york (CUNY) Graduate center.
 This course covered the Python programming language with the objective of applying machine learning methods using the scikit learning library.
 This Github workspace includes the completed class tutorials (with code, associated data files, deployed web page links) and the final project in the class.
 Readme guides have been provided for each completed tutorial and the final project in the course.